mchoi574055/Kontagion/README.md

 # Kontagion
-Game created for CS32 Project 2
+Game created for CS32 Project 2 in C++